iCharlesHu/swift-experimental-subprocess/README.md

     /// Close the FileDescriptor for writing
     func closeWriteFileDescriptor() throws

-    /// Capture the output from the subprocess up to maxSize func captureOutput() async throws -> OutputType
+    /// Capture the output from the subprocess func captureOutput() async throws -> OutputType
 }